WAIT! Don't panic!

 Verify this is a global outage, not just you.
 You can verify this by going to http://www.host-tracker.com and than put in your website URL.
 Host-tracker.com will test your website from over 50 places and tell you if it can reach it or not.

-If host-tracker.com can reach your website but you can't, it's a problem between your computer and us, which means every one else can reach your website fine right now.
-There's three possible reasons why you can't reach your website but everyone can, they include:
+If host-tracker.com can reach your website but you can't, it's a problem between your computer and us, which means everyone else can reach your website fine right now.
+There are three possible reasons why you can't reach your website but everyone can, they include:

 Did you recently make a bunch of failed logins to cPanel, FTP, SSH or email?
 If so, the server will automatically block you for 30 minutes as it thinks you are a possible hacker trying to get in.
 We ask to NOT put in a ticket about this and let the ban expire.

-If you're still blocked after 30 minutes, please put in a ticket and we'll take a look as soon as possible.
+If you're still blocked after 30 minutes, please contact us and we'll take a look as soon as possible.

 If host-tracker.com reports a global outage, the first thing to do is check our twitter URL at http://www.twitter.com/stablehost.

 We post all of our server outages on our twitter feed with the most up to date information we have.

 If there's nothing on our twitter feed, this is going on more than 10 minutes, please go ahead and open up a ticket and we'll be glad to take a look for you.
 We ask that you please let us know that you read this article when putting in a ticket or else we'll send you back here first, most outages are false alarms and can be solved by reading this.